Dipsingh/dipsingh.github.io/_posts/2024-04-06-Balancing-MMLU-PathCostConstraints.md

 entities in how LP problems are formulated.
 Instead, flows are typically represented through variables associated with edges.
 The pattern of these flow variables across the network implicitly determines the decision of which path a flow takes.

-One alternative is to find like 'K' shortest paths, then use binary variables to indicate whether a particular path is chosen for a flow.
+One alternative is to find like `K` shortest paths, then use binary variables to indicate whether a particular path is chosen for a flow.
 However, this formulation of problems increases the number of variables and constraints, especially for large networks with many possible paths.
-So instead, what we will do is add the following constraint $sum(flow[f,i,j] \times cost[i,j]) \le (X \times \text{shortestPathCost} \times \text{demand})$.
-The reason to multiply with the flow demand value on the right hand side is to make sure the both left and right hand side comparisons are done on the similar scale.
-We can express this constraint mathematically as follows:
+So instead, what we will do is add the following constraint $sum(flow[f,i,j] \times cost[i,j]) \le (X \times \text{shortestPathCost} \times \text{demand[a,b]})$.
+The reason to have `demand[a,b]`, the amount of demand between the source and destination pair on the right-hand side, is to make sure both left and right-hand side comparisons are done on a similar scale.

+We can express this constraint as follows:

 ```
 For each flow f: